 Nike is committed to ethical and responsible manufacturing.
 We uphold international labor standards and are very concerned about reports of forced labor in, and connected to, the Xinjiang Uyghur Autonomous Region (XUAR).
 Nike does not source products from the XUAR and we have confirmed with our contract suppliers that they are not using textiles or spun yarn from the region.

 The Nike Code of Conduct and Code Leadership Standards have requirements prohibiting any type of prison, forced, bonded or indentured labor, including detailed provisions for freedom of movement and prohibitions on discrimination based on ethnic background or religion.
-We continue to engage with all of our suppliers to evaluate compliance with Nike’s Code of Conduct and Code Leadership Standards.
+We continue to regularly engage with all of our suppliers to evaluate compliance with Nike’s Code of Conduct and Code Leadership Standards.